-ExpressRoute circuits and routing domains
+ExpressRoute circuits and peering

 An ExpressRoute circuit represents a logical connection between your on-premises infrastructure and Microsoft cloud services through a connectivity provider.
 You can order multiple ExpressRoute circuits.
 Each circuit can be in the same or different regions, and can be connected to your premises through different connectivity providers.